erasmus-without-paper/ewp-specs-api-mobility-search/README.md

  * General [error handling rules][error-handling] apply.

- * Invalid (or unknown) `sending_hei_id` and `receiving_hei_id` values MUST be ignored by the server, i.e. servers MUST still respond with a a valid HTTP 200 XML response.
+ * Invalid (or unknown) `sending_hei_id` and `receiving_hei_id` values MUST be ignored by the server, i.e. servers MUST still respond with a valid HTTP 200 XML response.
 If *none* of the values on at least one of these lists is known, then servers MUST respond with an empty envelope.